-Many areas of Gateshead have access to superfast broadband internet and a wide variety of digital services.
-However, some areas still suffer from slow speeds that limit residents to only the most basic of internet tasks.
+Most areas of Gateshead have access to superfast broadband internet and a wide variety of digital services.
+However, some properties still suffer from slow speeds that limit residents and businesses to only the most basic of internet tasks.

-The Better Broadband in Gateshead Project aims to make sure that as many homes and businesses in Gateshead as possible can get access to faster broadband.
-Superfast internet access will help improve the lives of Gateshead residents and boost our local economy.
+The Better Broadband in Gateshead project aims to make sure that as many homes and businesses in Gateshead as possible can get access to fast broadband.
+Superfast and Gigabit internet access will help improve the lives of Gateshead residents and boost our local economy.

-Additionally, Virgin Media's Project Lightning is investing £3 billion to extend coverage of their network to another 4 million homes and businesses in the UK providing broadband speeds of 350Mbps.
-If you live in an area where Virgin Media cable services are not currently available you can register your interest on their website.
+- Virgin Media's Project Lightning is extending coverage of their network to millions more homes and businesses in the UK.
+If you live in an area where Virgin Media cable services are not currently available, you can register your interest on their website.

 For further information on the project or to send us your comments, please email us at email@example.com